UAS Wildland Fire Collaborative

 Eli Polsky

 Wildland fire UAS operator since 2012.
-Administratively Determined with US Forest Service.
-Call When Needed resource with Oregon Department of Forestry.
+AD with US Forest Service.
+CWN resource with Oregon Department of Forestry.

 -